-With an established industry payment model which rewards the last converting click and so much more money to be made from focusing energies on inciting that behaviour it's no surprise to see many affiliates developing business models that concentrate on conversion rather than inspiration.
+With an established industry payment model which rewards the last converting click, and so much more money to be made from focusing energies on inciting that behavior, it's no surprise to see many affiliates developing business models that concentrate on conversion rather than inspiration.

 Incentive sites are thriving and have become brands in their own right with huge bases of deal-savvy audiences.
-Basket abandonment partners have entered the market helping advertisers optimise the conversion levels of those users that visit their website without purchasing anything through the use of email remarketing and display retargeting tactics.
+Shopping cart abandonment partners have entered the market helping advertisers optimize the conversion levels of those users that visit their website without purchasing anything through the use of email remarketing and display retargeting tactics.

-By contrast the rewards that influencer affiliates are deriving from their efforts pale in comparison because of the nature of this obsession with the last click.
+By contrast, the rewards that influencer affiliates are deriving from their efforts pale in comparison because of the nature of this obsession with the last click.
 The relative imbalance is further exacerbated by influencers' over-indexing of mobile traffic against other publisher types.
 As is discussed in our chapter on device usage, we know that smartphones are primarily used as initiating and researching devices for online shopping and that users are increasingly switching devices before going on to purchase on another device, usually desktop.

-Combine this with the fact that of those 2.8bn people globally engaging with social networks 91% of them are doing so via a smartphone and we can see that not only are influencer affiliates losing out because of their position at the top of the funnel but also because users are engaging with them on a smartphone much of the time.
+Combine this with the fact that of those 2.8bn people globally engaging with social networks, 91% of them are doing so via a smartphone3 and we can see that not only are influencer affiliates losing out because of their position at the top of the funnel, but also because users are engaging with them on a smartphone much of the time.
 The ability to monitor this activity across devices has been hampered by a lack of improved tracking technology.

-Whilst this is a dilemma that Awin has confronted through its own cross-device tracking solution there is still some way to go throughout the industry in terms of ensuring that this movement is tracked and attributed correctly and established as an industry standard.
+While this is a dilemma that Awin has confronted through its own cross-device tracking solution, there is still some way to go throughout the industry in terms of ensuring that this movement is tracked and attributed correctly, and established as an industry standard.

-If we look for example at an advertiser programme that is currently tracking cross-device sales on the network we can see the extent to which a social content publisher driving sales primarily via its sizable Facebook audience benefits from this improvement in tracking.
+If we look, for example, at an advertiser program that is currently tracking cross-device sales on the network, we can see the extent to which a social content publisher driving sales primarily via its sizable Facebook audience benefits from this improvement in tracking.

 Over the course of 2017 so far this affiliate has driven over 800 sales for the brand.
-91% of these sales have been driven via their Facebook page and of those, commissions being offered by that advertiser this amounts to over £3,500 in commission that this publisher previously wouldn't have earned simply because the technology wasn't in place to attribute these sales accurately.
+Ninety-one percent of these sales have been driven via their Facebook page and of those, 95% came through the Facebook smartphone app.
+Clearly we can see the extent to which a social audience is more often than not also a mobile audience commissions being offered by that advertiser, this amounts to over \$4600 in commission that this publisher previously wouldn't have earned simply because the technology wasn't in place to attribute these sales accurately.